MI-DPLA/combine-docker/README.md

 **Abbreviated Instructions**

-Ensure that your machine has dependencies and Docker correctly set up by working through the steps in `prepare_server.sh`.
-This script is not particularly refined or idempotent, so I recommend using it as a reference rather than running it outright.

 NOTE: All of the scripts assume you are building on Ubuntu 18.04 LTS.

 **Windows only: In the next step run build.ps1 instead of build.sh**